RaduMilici/pulsar/README.md

 <p align="center">
     Pictured below: an artificially slowed down demonstration of callbacks.
     <br>
-    Blue tiles are colored using onExplore and blue ones using onComplete.
+    Blue tiles are colored using onExplore and green ones using onComplete.
     <br>
     <img
       alt="Node.js"